Bruno Costa (footballer, born 1997)

-Bruno Xavier Almeida Costa (born 19 April 1997) is a Portuguese professional footballer who plays as a midfielder for K League 2 club Gyeongnam.
+Bruno Xavier Almeida Costa (born 19 April 1997) is a Portuguese professional footballer who plays mainly as a midfielder but also as a right-back.

 Club career

 Porto

 Born in Oliveira de Azeméis, Aveiro District, Costa joined FC Porto in 2009 at the age of 12, from C.D.
 Feirense.
 On 14 August 2016, he made his professional debut with the former's reserves in a 1–0 home win against Académico de Viseu F.C. in the LigaPro where he played 35 minutes.
 He scored his first goal in the competition on 22 October 2017, helping the hosts to defeat Varzim S.C. by 3–0.

-Costa appeared in his first competitive match with the first team debut on 6 March 2018 in the last 16 of the UEFA Champions League away to Liverpool, a goalless draw in the second leg following a 5–0 loss at the Estádio do Dragão.
+Costa appeared in his first competitive match with the first team on 6 March 2018 in the last 16 of the UEFA Champions League away to Liverpool, a goalless draw in the second leg following a 5–0 loss at the Estádio do Dragão.
 His Primeira Liga bow took place on 13 April 2019, in a 3–0 away victory over Portimonense S.C. in which he was an 82nd-minute substitute for Yacine Brahimi.